amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

 -  **include_sq**: (Boolean) This parameter is a flag that determines whether to optimize the models using SmoothQuant; it can improve the accuracy of some models.
 The default is False.
+-  **include_auto_mp**: (Boolean) If True, the auto mixed precision will be turned on.
+   The default is False.
 -  **specific_tensor_precision**: (Boolean) This parameter is a flag that determines whether to use tensor-level mixed precision, this is an experimental feature.
 The default is False.
+-  **log_severity_level**: (Int) This parameter is used to select the severity level of screen printing logs.
+Its value ranges from 0 to 4: 0 for DEBUG, 1 for INFO, 2 for WARNING, 3 for ERROR and 4 for CRITICAL or FATAL.
+Default value is 1, which means printing all messages including INFO, WARNING, ERROR and etc by default.
 -  **extra_options**: (Dictionary or None) Contains key-value pairs for various options in different cases.
 Current used: